Ellen Marlow: Career

 New York City, where she would also appear as Katarina in director Des McAnuff’s NY staged reading of the musical Zhivago.

 Prior to Broadway, the Texas native was seen in regional theatre productions of Grease (as Sandy), Joseph and The Amazing Technicolor Dreamcoat and The Wizard of Oz.

 In addition to making numerous public singing appearances in support of Chitty (including The Today Show), Ellen has performed the National Anthem at various sporting events in Texas and New York.
-On film, she played the young Fiona in Quid Pro Quo (directed by Carlos Brooks, starring Nick Stahl, Kate Burton and Vera Farmiga), which debuted to acclaim at the 2008 Sundance Film Festival.
+On film, she played the young Fiona in Quid Pro Quo, which debuted to acclaim at the 2008 Sundance Film Festival.

 Marlow continues to develop her career in film, television, theater, and music.
 She has appeared in the Jerry Bruckheimer produced ABC pilot for The Forgotten starring Christian Slater as well as episodes of Cold Case, CSI: Crime Scene Investigation and Criminal Minds.

+Ellen performed in the touring company of Kinky Boots in 2016 through 2017 appearing across North America and Japan.

+In January 2020, she joined the Broadway production of Disney’s Frozen.